Ask us anything and we will gather your questions over time and extend our answers here below. Send your questions to email@example.com.

 Q: What is the reason to work with women inside prisons, rather than outside?

 A: There is a need for fair wages and dignified jobs both before, during and after prison.
-Our purpose is to create opportunities for women inside prison, who are often forgotten and marginalized, and who usually do not have many opportunities to get out of their poverty, which often got them in prison in the first place.
-We believe that providing useful training and skills, and creating jobs with fair wages within prisons is a way to empower these women, and to help them with better opportunities for their futures.
+Our purpose is to create opportunities for women inside prisons, who are often forgotten and marginalized, and who usually do not have many opportunities to get out of their poverty, which often got them in prison in the first place.
+We believe that providing useful training and skills and creating jobs with fair wages within prisons is a way to empower these women and to give them better opportunities for their futures.
 Most of the women we work with are mothers, who now have a chance to provide for their children from the inside.

 Solving global poverty needs a global and cross-entity effort, and cannot be done by one company alone.
 But we can make a humble effort to create opportunities where there is close to no other alternatives.